phytooracle/automation/README.md

 There are three options when running POA on HPC clusters: interactive, non-interactice, and Cron.

 #### Interactive
 The pipeline can use a data transfer node to download data, which speeds up processing.

+Interactive jobs should be run on tmux to enable a persistent connection.
+To install tmux on the UA HPC head node, follow the directions [here](https://github.com/phytooracle/automation/blob/main/docs/tmux.md).

 You must first launch an interactive node using the following command on UA HPC Puma:

 ```
 ./shell_scripts/interactive_node.sh
 ```